-However, this score should help you to get an idea of how your GED scores compare to a high school GPA and reflects your achievements.
+However, this score should help you to get an idea of how your GED scores compare to a high school GPA and it reflects your achievements.
 Passing the GED test is huge and you should feel really good about it.

-What is a good GPA?
+What Is a Good GPA?

 Usually, a GPA of 3.0 – 3.5 is considered a good score at many high schools, universities, and colleges.